Jeff Fabry

-Jeff Fabry (born April 14, 1973, in Hanford, California) is an American amputee and Paralympic archer.
+Jeffrey Fabry (born April 14, 1973, in Hanford, California) is an American amputee and Paralympic archer.
 He won bronze medals at the 2004 Summer Paralympics and the 2008 Summer Paralympics, and a gold medal at the United States at the 2012 Summer Paralympics.

 He became disabled after he lost most of his right arm and right leg in a motorcycle accident when he was 15.
 He credits his wife, Crystal for getting him into the sport.
 He is also the father of two children: Rebecca & Joseph.